 When enrolling in a school, it is important to choose a college that suits your educational and financial needs.
 To help with your decision, we've put together this list of five featured online colleges offering online programs in quality control and safety.
-Data for this list came from the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS), which we analyzed using our proprietary methodology (details at the bottom of this page).
+Data for this list came from the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS), which we analyzed using our proprietary methodology.
 Check out these schools as you decide which program is right for you.

 Quality control and safety can be a rewarding field, particularly when it results in food, healthcare, or manufactured items that are safer for their consumers.
 Quality assurance is an important part of the career and will be addressed in many different degree programs.
 The section below describes the coursework that a student might explore in online quality control safety programs, as well as the work-relevant skills that coursework may foster.